apache/pulsar/site2/docs/transaction-api.md

 ## Abort transaction

-When the transaction is aborted, the transaction acknowledgement is canceled and the pending-ack messages are redelivered.
+When the transaction is aborted, the transaction acknowledgment is canceled and the pending-ack messages are redelivered.

 ```